Saudi to supply full contract of Aug-loading crude to at least 5 Asian buyers -sources - Up News Info

 SINGAPORE — Saudi Arabia, the world’s top crude oil exporter, will supply full contractual volumes of August-loading crude to at least five Asian customers, sources with direct knowledge of the matter told Reuters on Monday.

-However, the producer has turned down two of the buyers’ requests for extra barrels on top of their contractual volumes, two of the sources said.
+However, the producer has turned down two of the buyers’ requests for extra barrels, two of the sources said.

-Reuters could not immediately reach the Saudi state energy company Saudi Aramco for comment.
-(Reporting By Shu Zhang and Nidhi Verma; Editing by Muralikumar Anantharaman)
+Saudi state energy company Saudi Aramco did not immediately comment on the matter.

+Last week, the Organization of the Petroleum Exporting Countries and their allies, a group known as OPEC+, failed to reach an agreement to increase output from August.